On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Proof of Theorem

 \end{theorem}

 \begin{remark} As remarked in \cite{hairer2011asymptotic}, we highlight that the second hypothesis is an assumption that holds for points $u,w$ with $d(u,w) <1$ and that nothing is being stated about points for which $d(u,w)=1$.
-The observation here is that even if one can not deduce a Wasserstein spectral gap for the distance like function $d$, one can still obtain a Wasserstein spectral gap for the distance like function $\tilde{d}$. \end{remark}
+The observation here is that even if one cannot deduce a Wasserstein spectral gap for the distance like function $d$, one can still obtain a Wasserstein spectral gap for the distance like function $\tilde{d}$. \end{remark}

 It is possible to quantify the constants $\lambda$ and $C$ in the conclusion of Theorem \ref{WeakHarris} in terms of the parameters $l, K,\varrho, \vartheta $.
-Here, however, we are simply interested in pointing out how changing the paremeters in the assumptions affect the constants in the conclusions.
-In particular, as can be seen from the proof in \cite{hairer2011asymptotic}, the larger each of the parameters $l,K, \varrho, \vartheta $ is, the larger the constant $C$ and the smaller the constant $\lambda$ gets.
-In other words, enlarging any of the paremeters $l,K,\varrho, \vartheta$ results on a worse spectral gap.
+Here, however, we are simply interested in pointing out how changing the parameters in the assumptions affects the constants in the conclusions.
+In particular, it can be seen from the analysis in \cite{hairer2011asymptotic} that growth of any of the parameters $l,K, \varrho, \vartheta $ causes an increase in the constant $C$ and a decrease in the constant $\lambda$.
+In other words, enlarging any of the parameters $l,K,\varrho, \vartheta$ results in a worse spectral gap.
 This observation is relevant in order to obtain uniform spectral gaps for a sequence of Markov chains.
 Namely, suppose that we have Markov kernels $\{P_n\}_{n \in \N}$ (with perhaps different state spaces) for which we can find distance like functions $\{ d_n \}_{n \in \N}$ and Lyupanov functionals $\{V_n \}_{n \in \N}$ satisfying the conditions in theorem \ref{WeakHarris} with constants $\tilde{l}, \tilde{K}, \tilde{\varrho}, \tilde{ \vartheta}$ (independent of $n$).
 We can then deduce that the constants $\lambda>0$ and $C>0$ in the conclusion of the weak Harris theorem can be chosen independently of $n$.
 It is precisely this observation that is exploited in \cite{hairer2014spectral}